jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-02c.md

 work of the prospective capitalist plus a quite small fund of savings was all that was needed— and brains, of course. -->

-as definite as we might wish.
-Force—robbery—subjugation of the masses facilitating their spoliation and the results of the pillage in turn facilitating subjugation—this was all right of course and admirably tallied with ideas common among intellectuals of all types, in our day still more than in the day of Marx.
-But evidently it does not solve the problem, which is to explain how some people acquired the power to subjugate and to rob.
-Popular literature does not worry about it.
-I should not think of addressing the question to the writings of John Reed.
-But we are dealing with Marx.
-Now at least the semblance of a solution is afforded by the historical quality of all the major theories of Marx.
-For him, it is essential for the logic of capitalism, and not only a matter of fact, that it grew out of a feudal state of society.
 Of course the same question about the causes and the mechanism of social stratification arises also in this case, but Marx substantially accepted the bourgeois view that feudalism was a reign of force 10 in which subjugation and exploitation of the masses were already accomplished facts.

+The class
-The class theory devised primarily for the conditions of capitalist society was extended to its feudal predecessor—as was much of the conceptual apparatus of the economic theory of capitalism 11 —and some of the most thorny problems were stowed away in the feudal compound to reappear in a settled state, in the form of data, in the analysis of the capitalist pattern.
-The feudal exploiter was simply replaced by the capitalist exploiter.
+theory devised primarily for the conditions of capitalist society was extended to its feudal predecessor—as was much of the conceptual apparatus of the economic theory of capitalism 11 —and some of the most thorny problems were stowed away in the feudal compound to reappear in a settled state, in the form of data, in the analysis of the capitalist pattern.

+The feudal exploiter
+was simply replaced by the capitalist exploiter.
 In those cases in which feudal lords actually turned into industrialists, this alone would solve what is thus left of the problem.
 Historical evidence lends a certain amount of support